jacobweber/coverArt/README.txt

 * Copy your Access Key ID and your Secret Access Key.
 * In a text editor, open the file "amazonLicense.txt", in the same directory as these scripts.
 * Paste the Access Key ID into the file, followed by a return, then the Secret Access Key.
+* If you have an associate tag, add another return, followed by the associate tag.

 The first time you use this program, you'll need to set up your system to use Cover Art's HTTP proxy, at http://localhost:9988: